zarcoai/BackendChallenge/README.md

 A merchant can have 0, 1 or more campaigns.

 Assume the following minimum document fields:
-* A Merchant has a name a url.
+* A Merchant has a name and a url.
 * A Campaign refers to a certain merchant, and has initial budget (e.g., 1000€), a cashback percentage (e.g. 10% cashback) and can have a purchase amount threshold (e.g., cashback only valid on purchases above 30€).

 You can populate the database in any way you like it.